clay/claycli/README.md

 clay import -f ~/users.yaml qa.domain.com/my-site -k qa # import users from a file into a qa server

-clay import -c domain.com/components/article/instances/a8d6s # only import this specific article into your CLAY_DEFAULT_SITE
+clay import -u domain.com/components/article/instances/a8d6s # only import this specific article into your CLAY_DEFAULT_SITE

-clay import --page domain.com/pages/g7d6f8 qa -k qa # import a specific page into a qa server
+clay import -u domain.com/pages/g7d6f8 qa -k qa # import a specific page into a qa server

 clay import -s my-site -l 10 -o 100 my-local-site # import the latest 10 pages (offset by 100) into a local dev environment